-Menu item pressing a dit: pressing a dah: S Speed set from paddle increases speed by 1 WPM decreases speed by 1 WPM P Pot / paddle speed control selects pot speed control selects paddle speed control C Calibrate pot speed control enters the calibration routine restores default pot calibration В Bug / straight key mode enables bug mode (dah = key) disables bug mode (default) A iambic mode A or B enables iambic mode A enables mode B (default) R Reverse paddle mode reverse dit and dah switches return dit and dah to normal AU Autospace on / off turns on character autospace turns off autospace (default)
+Menu item pressing a dit: pressing a dah: S Speed set from paddle increases speed by 1 WPM decreases speed by 1 WPM В Bug / straight key mode enables bug mode ($dah = key$) disables bug mode (default) А iambic mode A or B enables iambic mode A enables mode B (default) R Reverse paddle mode reverse dit and dah switches return dit and dah to normal AU Autospace on / off turns on character autospace turns off autospace (default)

-- P Select Pot or Paddle speed control: Allows the keyer to be switched between pot or paddle speed control.
-The keyer defaults to paddle speed control. - C Calibrating the Pot speed control: Due to the variation in resistors and pots it is likely that the minimum setting of the pot will result in a minimum speed higher than 4 WPM.
-This menu item will compensate and store an updated calibration value.
-Before entering the menu, be sure to turn the pot to the minimum speed.
-Then press the dit to go into the calibration routine then one dit will be sent after a short delay and the keyer will exit from the menu.
-If the pot calibration is run with the pot not set at the minimum, rerun the cal with the pot correctly set.
-Pressing a Dah will restore the default powerup calibration value. - B Bug / Straight-key mode: Dits are sent normally but dahs are sent like a straight key. - A Iambic mode A or B: The A mentioned above signifies the mode A/B select menu item.
+Mem + dit menu (PAR mem to advance to the next menu item)

+B - Bug / Straight-key mode: Dits are sent normally but dahs are sent like a straight key.

+A - Iambic mode A or B: The A mentioned above signifies the mode A/B select menu item.
 The iambic mode of the keyer can be set to either mode using this routine.
-Check the JHP web site for an Acrobat (.pdf) file which explains the difference between the A and B keying modes. - Reverse paddle mode: Reverses the dit and dah switches (easier than resoldering a jack).
-Remember that the pot speed control will be changed to the dit paddle which means that pot speed control changes while the dit is pressed will be ignored until the dit is released. - AU AUtospace on/off: The autospace feature inserts a character space (1 dah in length) automatically if the operator has not pressed a paddle switch 1 dit space after the last dit/dah sent.
+Check the JHP web site for an Acrobat (.pdf) file which explains the difference between the A and B keying modes.

+R - Reverse paddle mode: Reverses the dit and dah switches (easier than resoldering a jack).

+AU - AUtospace on/off: The autospace feature inserts a character space (1 dah in length) automatically if the operator has not pressed a paddle switch 1 dit space after the last dit/dah sent.
 This feature is always on in the memory record routines (needed for the recording process).